pjdufour/geonode/geonode/contrib/geowatch/README.md

 # GeoWatch Contrib App

 GeoWatch is a spatially-enabled distributed message broker for streaming data.
 Geowatch is a contrib app starting with GeoNode 2.4.
 The previous `slack` contrib app features are all included in the new `geowatch` contrib app.
+The `slack` contrib app is no longer included.

 ## Settings